 With the resistor across these points, I partially reassembled the machine (make sure the screen ribbon cables are in far enough!!!) and gave it a shot:

 As you can see, being a French-Canadian DS, it is… in French!
 A good excuse to practice my bilingualism and help reinforce Canada’s cultural makeup.
+At least, for long enough to change the language to English.
+Still not sure why Nintendo got rid of this feature on the DSi.

 I then put the case together, and had to redo it a few times in order to make sure that the power button and volume sliders were actually attached to their components instead of just falling out or getting stuck somewhere they couldn’t do anything.
 In the end, though, it all came together.
 This little guy has amazing design-for-manufacture, so it was easy to figure out how it all went back together.